schlagenhauf/ece_talk_2024/slides.md

 What is the dilemma?<br>
 Why exploration vs stabilization?

-Note: exploration is required to know what we can build and what users want stabilization is required for a product its a problem prominent with developers i cant give an easy solution myself
+Note: exploration: to know what to build, what users want<br>
+stabilization is for finished product<br>
+overengineering<br>
+no easy answer

 ---